KCollins/xr-notes/documentation/gltf-transform-workflow.md

 gltf-transform optimize input.glb output.glb --compress draco --texture-compress webp
 ```

-See usage recommendations on the [official website](https://gltf-transform.dev/cli).
+See usage recommendations on the official website: <https://gltf-transform.dev/cli>.

 For a more tailored and targeted command that also applies chosen settings for simplifying geometry, Draco compression, texture resizing, and WebP conversion, run: